-Content windows layout and customization
+Content windows layout

 Each content window is vertically split into left and right panes.
 The left pane contains the Primary object view, which displays the objects you selected when you performed the operation that opened the new window.

 There is always a Primary object class in any content window.
 For some object classes, there can also optionally be a Secondary object class in the left half of the window.
 The pane displaying the Secondary object class, if present, always shows a tree view; either a project/stream or design part structure.
 The pane for the Primary object class can either contain a tree view, or a grid view consisting of a table of attribute values for each object.

 The right pane displays the objects which are related to the object you have selected in the left half.
 Each class of related object is displayed in a separate pane.
 Each of these panes contains a grid view listing the related objects.

 You customize content windows using the Views tab of the Customize dialog box.
 In this tab, there is a tree structure on the right with an entry for the name of the object class of each type of content window that you can display in the desktop client.